BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 ## Playing with Three
 It is possible to play an informal version of Schafkopf with three players.
 - Remove the 7s and 8s
-- Only solos are possible (Farbwernz, Geier, Wenz, Solo)
+- Only solos are possible (Geier, Wenz, Solo)

 The rest of the game is as with four-person Schafkopf.